The perfect Summer BBQ treat! These pellet grill smoked chicken legs are smoked until they are tender, juicy, and have the perfect crispy skin.

 I cook all dark meat chicken and turkey to 185 degrees F. It comes out more tender, and because of the higher fat content, it will stay juicy.
 Trust me on this one.

-Sure, leg quarters are just the leg and the thigh of the chicken still connected.
-You can cut them apart and smoke them separately, or you can leave the leg quarter whole.
-Cooking time may take 10-15 extra minutes, depending on the size.
+Sure, leg quarters are just the leg and thigh of the chicken still connected.
+You can cut them apart and smoke them separately or leave the leg quarter whole.
+Depending on the size, cooking time may take 10-15 extra minutes.

 You may not be familiar with the term dry brining, but it has become a popular method of preparing meat for cooking.
 You probably know that a wet brine is generally a mixture of salt and water.
-Well, with dry brining, the liquid you use is the juices inside the meat.
-Season the meat with your favorite flavors or rubs, just make sure that it also includes salt, and you will be dry brining like a pro!
+Well, with dry brining, you use the juices inside the meat.
+Season the meat with your favorite flavors or rubs; make sure it also includes salt, and you will be dry bringing like a pro!

-Because the result is juicier, more flavorful food, and the process is a lot easier and less messy than wet brining.
+Because the result is juicier, more flavorful food, and the process is much easier and less messy than wet brining.
 You don’t have to find a container to brine in and somewhere to store it in the fridge.
 Instead, you complete the brining process on a baking sheet!

 More Recipes You Will Love